datadrivenconstruction/Revit-IFC-Verification/README.md

 1. **Setup Configuration:**
    - Open the \`DDC Revit and IFC Validation.xlsx\` file.
-   - Specify the paths to the input Excel files, define the data types for validation, and set the output parameters.
+   - Specify the file path in the excel file as well as the path to the converter libraries and define the data types to validate.
+   -
 2. **Run the Tool:**
    - Execute the script from your terminal or command prompt:
-     \`\`\`bash
-     python excel_validation_tool.py
+     \`\`\`python excel_validation_tool.py
      \`\`\`

 3. **Review Reports:**